beigouzheng/learngit/test/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control system.2222
 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.666
 Git is free software distributed under the GPL.
-33333nn
+33333nn777
 000
 fuck111
 fuck